Friday, March 27, 2026

 Neither clauseSyntax error — at least one WHEN clause required

-A DEFAULT value is defined at the column level in CREATE TABLE or ALTER TABLE.
-It is used automatically when a row is inserted without specifying that column.
-The exam tests the exact conditions under which Oracle uses the DEFAULT.
+A DEFAULT value defined at the column level is used automatically when a row is inserted without specifying that column.

 -- Column defined with DEFAULT